Should you sing your baby to sleep?

-What I started to notice with Theo, was that humming this tune was all he needed for middle of the night reassurance.
+What I started to notice with T, was that humming this tune was all he needed for middle of the night reassurance.
 We got to a point together where I could enter the room, hum my tune once, and leave.
 This really affirmed my belief in this technique.
-It was pretty amazing to see him soothe with my voice alone (sleep wizardry - I know).
+It was pretty amazing to see him soothe with my voice alone (sleep wizardry – I know).

-I knew for months that Theo had been listening to my voice, getting to know it.
+I knew for months that T had been listening to my voice, getting to know it.
 But what I didn’t know was that this actually has a scientific definition in the form of vocal timbre.
 This is, “the resonance by which the ear recognizes and identifies a voiced speech sound, or connects with the distinctive tone of a particular singing voice.”

 Every night we were communicating.
-Differently than if I was talking to him - I believe.
+Differently than if I was talking to him – I believe.
 He was able to pick up on the emotions that come in the form of sound.
 And I can tell you, if I was not singing… my emotions would have been all kinds of crazy in the times where I was unsure if he was EVER going to fall asleep.
 Although I may have been all kinds of worried, the emotion I was able to project was one of calmness, stillness, and love.
-This was largely led by the melodic tune.

 Now I know some of you are probably reading this thinking..
 Lara.. this is not exactly profound information!
 People have been singing lullabies all over the world, every night, for many many years!